ic-labs/django-icekit/README.md

     $ docker-compose build --pull
     $ docker-compose up  # Watch for the admin account credentials that get created on first run

+This will take a few minutes the first time.
 When you see the following message, you will know it is ready:

     #
     # READY.